k9mail/k9mail-docs/docs/en/current/reading/reading.md

 When you receive new mail, K-9 retrieves it (POP3) or polls for it or receives a push notification about it (IMAP).
 If so configured, K-9 uses Android's notification system to alert you to the new messages.

-#### Sync Types & K-9 Behavior

-There are two ways of being notified of new mail synchronized to your device, Push and Poll.

-- "Push" means that the server notifies K-9 of new email.
-This is immediate, therefore the best choice if you want to be notified as soon as you have new mail.
-Unfortunately due to Android battery optimizations and unreliable networks, it does not always work.
-- "Poll" means K-9 periodically checks the server to see if new mail exists.

-Your choice of Push or Poll applies to each Folder Class within an account, rather than at the account level.

-You can also manually synchronize an account.
-In this case, K-9 polls all subscribed folders.

-Various actions within K-9 may cause it to perform an additional poll to ensure that the state is consistent before/after they perform the action.

 ## Browsing E-mail

 ![Folder Message List](img/reading_folder_view.png)